 Personal Development, Health and Physical Education (PDHPE)

-Students are engaged in an extensive range of creative learning experiences in visual arts, music, drama and dance.
-God has made us all creative, and we seek to instil and nurture this creativity in each student.
-Opportunities are provided to explore and excel within these areas as students consider and develop their unique passions.
-Students grow to interpret the world they live in through innovative and creative ways and display this through performances in music, dance or drama and arts.
+Students engage in a wide range of creative learning experiences across visual arts, music, drama, and dance.
+God has made us all creative, and we strive to instil and nurture this creativity in every student.
+Opportunities are provided for students to explore and excel in these areas, allowing them to discover and develop their unique passions.

 Information Communication Technology (ICT)

-Technology has become a key tool in effective education, allowing students to learn beyond the constraints of the four walls of the classroom, or the limits of the school bell and timetable.
-Prep to Year 2 students have a device provided by school, Years 3 and 4 have a choice to bring their own or use a school device.
-From year 5, each student is required to bring their own device to enhance their learning.
+Technology is a vital tool in modern education, enabling students to learn beyond the physical boundaries of the classroom and the constraints of the school timetable.
+Prep to Year 2 students are provided with a device by the school, while students in Years 3 and 4 can either bring their own device or use a school-provided one.
+From Year 5 onwards, each student is required to bring their own device to support and enhance their learning experience.